play-co/facebook/README.md

 ## Setup

 Create a new Facebook developer account on the [Facebook developer website](http://developer.facebook.com).
-Create a new Facebook App, and associate it with your iOS/Android app by filling in the fields on the Facebook developer.
-Copy the App ID for the Facebook App.
+Create a new Facebook App, and associate it with your iOS/Android app by filling in your app details.
+Copy down the Facebook App ID as you will need it.

 Install the plugin with `basil install facebook`.